opprop/ontology/README_2nd_integration.md

 - Create a .jaif file describing the annotation information on the class fields

 - Insert ground truth type annotations into the corpus (Instead of performing steps 0-3, this can also be done manually by annotating fields with ground truths.)

 - Run OTI on inserted corpus to further propagate type annotations

-### Data:
+### Data

-the corpus source code, before and after OTI.
+The corpus source code, before and after OTI.

-### How to quantify the output:
+### How to quantify the output

-the number of `@Ontology` annotations that have been inserted into the corpus.
+The number of `@Ontology` annotations that have been inserted into the corpus.
 Before running OTI, the source code contains no `@Ontology` annotations.
 After running OTI, the source code contains `@Ontology` annotations marking the ontic types that occur in the application.

-### Running the scripts for OTI:
+### Running the scripts for OTI

 `mapping_2_annotation` module in `integration-test2` provides a command-line interface for running OTI by giving mappings.

-## Usage:
+## Usage

 Insert rules mapping Java types to ontology concepts, then annotating the corpus based on these rules: